To understand motivation in the workplace from a change management perspective, we need to be aware of the context in which this takes place.

 Motivation in the workplace: balancing organisational and individual interests

-So we can see from the outset that successfully achieving motivation in the workplace is the result of a balancing of enterprise performance requirements with individual fulfilment needs.
+To successfully achieve motivation in the workplace requires the balancing of enterprise performance requirements with individual fulfilment needs.

 The literature of motivation research from Maslow onwards has highlighted the complexity and multi-faceted nature of human needs.

-The process theories of motivation clearly showed that people need to have the WIFM [what's in it for me] question answered.
-They need to see the steps and they need to believe that they can do it and that they want to.
-They also need to believe in the equity or fairness of what you as leader tell them.
+The process theories of motivation clearly showed that people need to understand how they will benefit.
+They need to buy into the process of what they are being asked to do, and they need to believe in the fairness of what their leaders and managers tell them.

 Motivation in the workplace: rationality vs the emotional dimension